-An increase in sample size to 2000 revealed only non-effect sizes materializing by chance under a true null hypothesis: $\theta = 0$ .
-Figure 21 shows the sampling distribution of Pearson correlations, with a range of -.08 to +.08, below Cohen's threshold of $|r| \ge .10$ .
+An increase in sample size to 2000 revealed only non-effect sizes materializing by chance under a true null hypothesis: ρ_0 = 0.
+Figure 21 shows the sampling distribution of Pearson correlations, with a range of -.08 to +.08, which is below Cohen's threshold of |r| > .10.

-Figure 22 shows the empirical sampling distribution of zr, which has the same descriptive statistics as Figure 21
+Figure 22 shows the empirical sampling distribution of statistics as Figure 21 zr, which of course also has the same descriptive has the empirical campling distribut statistically significant.
+Figure 24 conveys the same are non-effect sizes.